Best Vinyl Cutting Machine Reviews with Comparisons

 My last issue with this vinyl cutter would be that it requires a wired connection.
-Again this shows how old these machines are compared to the new desktop ones.
+Again this shows how old these vinyl cutting machines are compared to the new desktop ones.

 As I mentioned earlier, this is a fairly basic machine; let’s call it a starter one.
 Once you are up and running, it’s a good idea to invest in a more serious machine.

-My biggest problem with this machine was that it only has a 90 day warranty.
+My biggest problem with this vinyl cutter was that it only has a 90 day warranty.
 That’s like unheard of.
 I’ve tested the machine I had no problems what so ever.
-Also, the manufacturer said that these machines don’t do so well in high statically electricity areas.
+Also, the manufacturer said that these vinyl cutters don’t do so well in high statically electricity areas.
 For that, the SC series is much well suited.

 You get what you pay for.
 If you are serious about starting a vinyl cutting machine, this could be your stepping stone.
-The investment is minimal compared to the ones that are true industrial.
-You can learn how to operate the machine in a matter of hours.
+The investment is minimal compared to the ones that are truly industrial.
+You can learn how to operate the vinyl cutter in a matter of hours.
 This means you can recover your investment fast.
 More info can be found on this MH Series Review Post.

 But before we get to the price, let’s see what does this machine has to offer.
 First of all, you need to set it up and start it.
 If you are used to today’s plug and play devices, you will be in a bit of shock.

-These industrial and commercial grade machines are like form another era.
-First of all, you have to pay for the design software.
+These industrial and commercial grade machines are like from another era.
+First of all, you have to pay for design software.
 Plus there’s no wireless support.
 Now if you can stomach these minor inconveniences, let’s see the highlights.